 5. Try Redirection

-A crawling or toddling baby can leave quite a mess as they explore everything in reach.
-To keep them occupied with safe items, keep a small basket of toys and books in each room to capture their attention when necessary.
+A crawling or toddling baby can leave quite a trail as they explore everything in reach.
+To keep them occupied with safe items, keep a small basket of baby-safe toys and books in each room to capture their attention when necessary and keep them away from cereal boxes, markers and other major messes.

 6. Timing Is Everything